Federal government websites often end in .gov or .mil. Before sharing sensitive information, make sure you’re on a federal government site.

 The Inspection Timeliness measure evaluates 12 months of data to determine your State’s rating.
 A record is evaluated if the date of the initial upload falls within that 12-month range, regardless of when the inspection event occurred.
 As shown below, the range begins 15 months before the evaluation month, but excludes the most recent three months of records.
 These records were used to calculate the leading indicator, which forecasts where measures may be trending.

-In the example, the January 2019 evaluation looks at the 12-month event date range November 1, 2017, through October 31, 2018.
-Inspections that were uploaded after October 31, 2018, were used to calculate the leading indicator.
+In the example, the July 2022 evaluation looks at 12-months of uploads from May 1, 2021, through April 30, 2022.
+Inspections that were uploaded after April 30, 2022, were used to calculate the leading indicator.

 This measure evaluates inspection records representing interstate and intrastate carriers, and includes large trucks and buses.